pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 last number available in signed 32bit integers is `2147483647` - defined in PAWN as `cellmax`, but this is odd so the last positive integer must be 1 less than that, i.e. `2147483646`, which can be written out in full or calculated as `cellmax - 1`.
-Therefore, when the input to the special iterator is the least possible positive even integer there can be no further valid returns and instead `-1` is returned to mark the end of the loop.
+Therefore, when the input to the special iterator is the last possible positive even integer there can be no further valid returns and instead `-1` is returned to mark the end of the loop.